 3. Sainte Chapelle

 It is a gothic royal chapel constructed in 1248 as a home to the Crown of Thorns and is located within the medieval Palais de la Cité (Conciergerie).
 Because the Palais de la Cité is still a working courthouse, visitors must pass through airport-style security in order to get to Sainte Chapelle.

-The Crown of Thorns moved to Notre Dame de Paris during the French Revolution.
-Since the fire, it resides in a safe in Paris’s Louvre museum for security purposes.
+The Crown of Thorns was moved to Notre Dame de Paris during the French Revolution.
+It currently resides in a safe in Paris’s Louvre museum for security purposes.

 However Sainte Chapelle still has one of the most extensive 13th-century stained glass collections anywhere in the world.
 It remains one of the most famous churches in France.
 You can purchase your skip-the-line tickets here.

 4. Mémorial des martyrs de la Déportation

 Behind the Cathédrale Notre Dame de Paris on the tip of Ile de la Cité in the 4th arrondissement, is the Mémorial des Martyrs de la Déportation dedicated to the victims of the Third Reich.